Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Two-stage Optimization of Transformers

-\textbf{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage2-Q} is summarized below, and we defer the detailed proof to Appendix \ref{proof:stage2-Q}. \textit{The analysis begins by examining the output of network $g$ under an optimal weight $\overline{V}_{t_1} + V^\star$ at time point $t_1+t_2$.} Using a triangle inequality, the output is decomposed into three distinct parts.
-The first part is bounded by analyzing the properties of the optimal weight matrix.
-The second part is bounded using Lemma \ref{lemma:activation-patterns-t1+t-t1} and Corollary \ref{coro:lemma-ac-V-t1+t-t}, which relates the network outputs at times $t_1 + t_2$ and $t_1$.
-The third part is bounded by leveraging the established properties of the network output at time $t_1$.
-Combining these bounds provides an upper limit on the optimal loss. \textit{Following this, a gradient descent analysis is conducted} to measure the distances $\|\overline{V}_{t_1+t_2} - (\overline{V}_{t_1}+V^\star)\|$ and $\|K^2_{t_1+t_2}(\overline{V}_{t_1+t_2}) - K^2_{t_1+t_2}(\overline{V}_{t_1}+V^\star)\|$.
-A proof by contradiction is then used to establish the results in statements (c.1) and (c.2).
-This confirms the existence of a target signal matrix that correctly classifies component $\mathcal{Q}$ no matter the small noise weight.
+\textit{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage2-Q} is summarized below, and we defer the detailed proof to Appendix \ref{proof:stage2-Q}. \textit{The analysis begins by examining the output of network $g$ under our constructed target signal weight $\overline{V}_{t_1} + V^\star$ at iteration $t_1+t_2$.} Using a triangle inequality, the output is decomposed into three distinct parts.
+We establish the upper bound by analyzing the structural properties of the target signal, the network output at time $t_1$, and the activation drift between iterations $t_1$ and $t_1+t_2$ (Lemma \ref{lemma:activation-patterns-t1+t-t1} and Corollary \ref{coro:lemma-ac-V-t1+t-t}).
+Combining these, we prove that the surrogate loss at this target state is bounded by a vanishingly small quantity, $K^2_{t_1+t_2}(\overline{V}_{t_1}+V^\star) \lesssim \epsilon_{V,1}$, i.e., $\mathcal{O}(1/\text{Poly}(d))$.
+This validates the constructed weight as a valid goal for the subsequent optimization.

+\textit{Following this, a gradient descent analysis is conducted} to track the optimization trajectory of the signal weight.
+A proof by contradiction establishes that the distance to the target signal strictly contracts within $t_2$ iterations.
+It guarantees that the signal weight norm grows to an asymptotic order $\|\overline{V}_{t_1+t_2}\|_F = \Omega(d^{9/8}\log d)$, proving statement (c.1).